Aldwych tube station: Proposals for extension and new connections

 Following the station's closure, in 1996 the Civic Trust and other organisations including Transport 2000 proposed to create a heritage railway.
 The station would be restored to an inter-war appearance, and old Underground rolling stock would be used for journeys on the disused tracks.
 London Underground rejected the proposal on safety and cost grounds.

-In July 2005, Ove Arup & Partners produced a report, DLR Horizon 2020 Study, for the Docklands Light Railway (DLR) examining "pragmatic development schemes" to expand and improve the DLR network between 2012 and 2020.
+In July 2005, Ove Arup & Partners produced a report, DLR Horizon 2020 Study, for the Docklands Light Railway (DLR) examining schemes to expand and improve the DLR network between 2012 and 2020.
 One of the proposals was an extension of the DLR from to via and Aldwych.
 The disused Jubilee line tunnels would be enlarged to accommodate the larger DLR trains and Aldwych station would form the basis for a new station on the line, although requiring considerable reconstruction to accommodate escalators.
 The estimated cost in 2005 was £232 million for the infrastructure works and the scheme was described as "strongly beneficial" as it was expected to attract passengers from the London Underground's existing east–west routes and from local buses and reduce overcrowding at Bank station.
 The business case assessment was that the proposal offered high value, although similar values were calculated for other extension proposals from Bank.
 Further detailed studies were proposed.

 In 2015, a scheme was proposed by the design firm Gensler to convert disused London Underground tunnels into subterranean rail trails, enabling the disused branches of the Piccadilly line and Jubilee line to be used as cycle paths.
 The scheme, which would involve re-opening Aldwych station as an access point for cyclists, has not been officially approved.